 📋 What Ingredients do I need

-You will need the following ingredients to make this Cincinnati Chili: Ground Beef, Water, Yellow Onion, Chili Powder, Ground Cumin, Ground Cinnamon, Bay Leaf, Garlic Cloves, Tomato Sauce and Apple Cider Vinegar.
+You will need the following ingredients to make this Easy Cincinnati Chili recipe (see recipe card for quantities): Ground Beef, Water, Yellow Onion, Chili Powder, Ground Cumin, Ground Cinnamon, Bay Leaf, Garlic Cloves, Tomato Sauce and Apple Cider Vinegar.

-🥣 How do I make this Easy Cincinnati Chili
+🥣 How do I make Easy Cincinnati Chili

 In a large pot over medium-high heat, combine the ground beef, water and chopped onion.
 Bring to a boil, reduce heat and simmer for 30 minutes.